Prince Alexander of the Netherlands: Biography

-Alexander's greatest attachments were hunting and horses.
-He received his first horse at the age of ten and became a skilled horseman.
-At Het Loo he bred Frisian horses.
-Alexander was also passionate hunter.
-In 1839 he and his brother were permitted by their grandfather the King to reinstate the old practice of falconry at Het Loo.
-The two brothers created the Royal Loo Hawking Club, with Alexander, as protector of the hawking sport, serving as chairman.
-They gathered a company of international nobility at Het Loo.
-Apart from hunting the company also engaged in horse races (Queen Anna Pavlovna once gave him a horse brought from England for 4000 Dutch guilders) and shooting contests.
+Alexander and his older brother William were taught to hunt by court physician Pierre Everard when they were teenagers.
+Both princes became passionate hunters.
+In 1839, their grandfather the King allowed the reinstatement of the old practice of falconry at Het Loo.
+The two brothers joined the new Royal Loo Hawking Club, with Alexander serving as chairman.
+Every year the falconry season drew a crowd of hunting enthusiasts (many of them British) to Het Loo.
+Apart from hunting the company also engaged in horse racing and shooting contests.
+Alexander was passionate about racing and he owned many precious racing horses (Queen Anna Pavlovna once gave him a horse brought from England for 4000 Dutch guilders).
+He eagerly participated in the horse racing as a jockey, despite his 6 foot 4 inch height.
 A letter to the Prince's father proves how seriously Alexander took his hunting activities, as he explained his absence from The Hague: "I so desire to stay at Het Loo, where the falconry is wonderful this year.
 You might disapprove of my behaviour and my decision, my dear father, but remember, beloved father, this is my only relaxation and the only pleasure I truly love."
-After Alexander's death the expensive sport came to an end and in 1855 the curtain fell for the Royal Loo Hawking Club.
+After Alexander's death the expensive sport came under increasing threat.
+The Royal Loo Hawking Club was rudderless without its enthusiastic chairman and the new king William III, Alexander’s brother, alienated himself from many of the members with his rude behaviour.
+The Club was finally disbanded in 1855.

-For one who did not particularly care for seafaring, Alexander travelled a great deal.
-This included several visits to the United Kingdom, and longer journeys to Italy and his mother's native country.
-On 23 July 1839 Alexander travelled to Russia to visit his maternal uncle Tsar Nicholas I, accompanied by his mentor Major Rigot de Beguins.
-On 26 August 1839 the Tsar named his nephew Chief of a Novorossiysk Draagoon Regiment.
-On 3 October Anna Pavlovna wrote to Tsar Nicholas thanking him for his kindness to her son: "How I should thank you, dear friend, for the gifts you have bestowed upon my son Alexander and for the flattering honour you so mercifully bestowed upon him by making him the head of a regiment of your army.
+During his short life, Alexander travelled extensively.
+This included two visits to the United Kingdom and long journeys to Italy and his mother's native country.
+On 23 July 1839, Alexander went to Russia to visit his maternal uncle, Tsar Nicholas I, accompanied by his mentor, Major Rigot de Begnins.
+He made a favourable impression on his uncle, who wrote to Anna Pavlovna: “I was pleased to meet your Alexander, who is really a very handsome boy, with such an excellent and decent appearance.
+I think he is more fortunate than his brothers, as far as his appearance is concerned.”
+On 7 September (O.S.
+26 August) 1839, at a ceremony commemorating the anniversary of the Battle of Borodino, the Tsar named Alexander Chief of the Novorossiysk Dragoon Regiment.
+Anna Pavlovna was thrilled to see her son so well received at her brother’s court.
+On 3 October she wrote to Tsar Nicholas thanking him for his kindness to Alexander: "How I should thank you, dear friend, for the gifts you have bestowed upon my son Alexander and for the flattering honour you so mercifully bestowed upon him by making him the head of a regiment of your army.
 May he once deserve the honour to be taken up in the ranks of such an army!
 May he be worth it!"
 Like his father, Alexander occasionally appeared at court in Russian uniform.